gen-smtp/gen_smtp/README.markdown

 If you want to listen on IPv6, you can use the `{family, inet6}` and `{address, "::"}` options to enable listening on IPv6.

+Please notice that when using the LMTP protocol, the `handle_EHLO` callback will be used to handle the `LHLO` command as defined in [RFC2033](https://tools.ietf.org/html/rfc2033), due to their similarities.
+Although not used, the implementation of `handle_HELO` is still mandatory for the general `gen_smtp_server_session` behaviour (you can simply return a 500 error, e.g. `{error, "500 LMTP server, not SMTP"}`).

 ## Dependency on iconv

 gen_smtp relies on iconv for text encoding and decoding when parsing is activated.